The Pharmacy Technician

 To apply for this program of study, students must obtain a program application from the Division of Health Sciences, or from the link at left.
 This packet will contain a current listing of licensure and course/program requirements.

 New students should apply for General Admission to GCSC <click here>.

 Returning students who have not attended in 1 year or more must also re-apply for admission.

 New students must pay the $20 non-refundable college application fee online, at Enrollment Services, or at the Business Office.

-New students must attend a free online College Orientation prior to course registration, otherwise a "hold" will be placed on student's account; for more information to College Orientation .
+New students must attend a free online College Orientation prior to course registration, otherwise a "hold" will be placed on student's account; for more information see College Orientation .

-Submit Pharmacy Technician Program application including Core Performance Standards Form <click here>.
+Submit Pharmacy Technician Program application including Core Performance Standards Form <click here> by the published deadline.